behnamasadi/cpp_tutorials/README.md

 This repository contains my C++ snippets code on **C++ concepts/ idioms**, **optimized C++**, **modern C++** and **advance C++**.
 I have included snippets and samples code for using third party libs for parsing **CSV**, **YAML** and **JASON** files.
 Example of code benchmarking with **Google Benchmark** is available.
 There is also a tutorial on using **CMake** for building and exporting your project.

 ## Building and Installation
-There is docker file for this project and you build your image with :
+There is docker file for this project where contains all dependencies and you build the image with :

 `docker build -t cpp_tutorials .`

 and create a container from that with:
+`docker run  --name cpp_container  -it cpp_tutorials`

+then create a container where you mount the checkout code into your container:

+`docker run --name <continer-name> -v <checked-out-path-on-host>:<path-in-the-container> -it cpp_tutorials`

+for instance:

-`docker run  --name cpp  -it cpp_tutorials`
+`docker run --name cpp_container -v /home/behnam/workspace/cpp_tutorials:/cpp_tutorials -it cpp_tutorials`

+if you have already created a container from the docker image, you can start it with:

+`docker start -i cpp_container`

 you can remove unnecessary images and containers by:

 `docker image prune -a`

 `docker container prune`